IJHack/QtPass/README.md

 * Configurable shoulder surfing protection options
 * Cross platform: Linux, BSD, OS X and Windows
 * Per-folder user selection for multi recipient encryption
+* Multiple password store profiles

 While QtPass will work with Qt4, currently multi-line editing is restricted to Qt5 only.

+QtPass requires GCC 4.7 or later or any other 2011 ISO C++ standard compliant compiler.

 Security considerations
 -----------------------